marcelmunaba/marcelmunaba/README.md

 🔭 Currently working on mori.

-👯 Open to collaborate on anything and currently looking for a part-time (Werkstudent) job.
+👯 Open to collaborate on anything.

 📫 How to reach me : marcelmunaba@gmail.com  or marcel.munaba@tum.de